inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-intermediate-toolkit.rst

 About Toolkit
 ^^^^^^^^^^^^^
 **Toolkit  QGIS-InaSAFE For Intermediate** design as a guide for facilitator to train users of QGIS and InaSAFE who  followed the beginner training before.
 The materials in this guide will preparing you to do training with the wide range participants, including common problem and also provide the best methodology for you to train the participants to increase their skill in data processing and data analysis with QGIS and InaSAFE.

 When you plan for QGIS-InaSafe training for Intermediate, there are some factors that you have to be considered, like duration of training, resources, numbers of facilitator, and their technical skill.
 Do not forget before follow this training the participants have been followed the beginner training of OSM and QGIS-InaSafe before.
-This Toolkitwill help you to prepare training for wide range participants, however it would be focus to how to teach them to increase their knowledge and skill.
+This Toolkit will help you to prepare training for wide range participants, however it would be focus to how to teach them to increase their knowledge and skill.

-The purpose of this toolkit is for preparing you, facilitators, to teach participants to process digital map on QGIS anda hazard data analysis and exposure with InaSAFE correctly.
+The purpose of this toolkit is for preparing you, facilitators, to teach participants to process digital map on QGIS and a hazard data analysis and exposure with InaSAFE correctly.

 Purpose of Workshop
 ^^^^^^^^^^^^^^^^^^^
 This workshop is purposed to achieve competency standard and basic competency as follows.

 *Standard Competency*
 *********************
 Spatial data analysis using QGIS and InaSAFE which is related to contingency planning.

 *Basic Competency*
 ******************
 1. Understand QGIS concept
-2. Preparing data and keywordsforInaSafe
+2. Preparing data and keywords forInaSafe
 3. Choosing a temporary IDP camps or evacuation
 4. Planning evacuation route based on hazard information.
-5. Calculate damage and lossess
+5. Calculate damage and losses

 Workshop Materials
 ^^^^^^^^^^^^^^^^^^
 1. QGIS Review
 2. Preparing data and keywords for InaSAFE
-3. Planningtemporary shelter
+3. Planning temporary shelter
 4. Planning evacuation route
-5. Calculate damage and lossess
+5. Calculate damage and losses

 Workshop Strategies
 ^^^^^^^^^^^^^^^^^^^
 1. Methods applied in this workshop is participatory teaching, emphasizes on full participation of the participant in every section and activities during the workshop, instead of lecture method.
 2. Participants oriented.
 Participants are encouraged to find and getting knowledge and skill needed by themselves.
 3. Trainers serve as facilitators.
 Trainers only facilitate in order to the ideas emerged during the workshop come from the participants, not only from trainers.
 However, trainers must be ready and give the better knowledge and argument when the participants need any assistance.
 4. *Outcome* oriented.
 Workshop must produces *outcomes* mentioned before.

 Tools
 ^^^^^
 1. Copy of  “Guide of Data Analysis using QGIS/InaSAFE Intermediate” for participants.
 2. A indoor room with tables and chairs.
 3. Some computer units.
 (At least one computer for two participants, better if one computer for one participants)
 4. Two Projectors (For presentation and demonstrate all technical software)
-5. Flashdisk to copy files and softrwares
+5. Flashdisk to copy files and software
 6. Good internet connection
 7. Snacks and Coffee Break

 Schedule